Contact non-squeezing at large scale via generating functions: Introduction

 Note that this argument applies only when $1 < \pi R_1^2$ due to the condition $l < k$ in the stated results on equivariant homology of balls.
-As we will see in \autoref{section: balls}, these results are obtained by considering a certain sequence of Hamiltonian functions supported in $B^{2n} (R)$ (the Hamiltonian function of a rotation composed with suitable cut-off functions, as in \cite{Traynor, San11}), and using the fact that the $\mathbb{Z}_k$-action on the spaces of $k$-periodic points of the time-1 maps of these Hamiltonian functions corresponding to the critical values $l \pi R^2$ is free for $l < k$ (while it is not free for $l = k$).
+As we will see, these results are obtained by considering a certain sequence of Hamiltonian functions supported in $B^{2n} (R)$ (the Hamiltonian function of a rotation composed with suitable cut-off functions, as in \cite{Traynor, San11}), and using the fact that, for the time-1 map of the flow of these Hamiltonian functions, the spaces of $k$-periodic points corresponding to the critical values $l \pi R^2$ are diffeomorphic to spheres $S^{2n-1}$ and the $\mathbb{Z}_k$-action on them is given by $z \mapsto e^{-i \frac{2\pi l}{k}} z$; in particular the action is free for $l < k$, but not free for $l = k$.